benedond/safety-critical-scheduling/README.md

   "environment":{                    // environment data
       "majorFrameLength":200,        // major frame length in ms (integer) "problemVersion":1,            // problem version - the tools should produce an error if used with unsupported problem version
+      "scPart":0.6,                  // optional: minimal amount of window length required for SC tasks (%) - if not specified, default value (0.6) will be used
       "processors":[                 // list of processors
          {                           // processor 0 (demos_config_export will use CPU indices 0-3 for this processor)
             "name":"A53",            // processor name